pabloitu/pymock/README.md

 ## Install in virtual environment

-Simply install in a python venv
+Simply install and run in a python venv

 ```
 python -m venv venv
 source venv/bin/activate
 pip install -e .
+python run.py
 ```

 Using Docker is preferred, as described in the following section